Is It Best To Use Ice Or Heat For Lower Back Pain?

-As it's a tank top you wear either under or over your clothing that has a pouch top put two thermal gel packs in the lower back area.
+As it's a tank top you wear either under or over your clothing that has an inner pouch to put two microwaveable gel packs in the lower back area.

-These thermal packs can be heated in the microwave and stay warm for over an hour at a time.
+And these gel packs can be heated in the microwave and stay warm for over an hour at a time afterwards.

 And as the gel packs are within the tank top they will always stay in place even as you are moving around.

-So I'd thoroughly recommend a Revive Tank for people with back pain that lead active lives.
+So I'd thoroughly recommend a Spand-Ice Revive Tank for people with back pain that lead active lives.